stonecoldpat/anonymousvoting/README.md

 ### Schnorr non-interactive ZKP:

-// Function should ONLY be called locally.
-NEVER send transaction to network. createZKP(uint x, uint v, uint[2] xG)
+* Function should ONLY be called locally.
+NEVER send transaction to network.
+ * createZKP(uint x, uint v, uint[2] xG)

-// Send transaction to the network to allow Ethereum to verify verifyZKP(uint[2] xG, uint r, uint[3] vG)
+* Send transaction to the network to allow Ethereum to verify
+ * verifyZKP(uint[2] xG, uint r, uint[3] vG)

 ### 1 out of 2 ZKP:

-// Function should ONLY be called locally.
-NEVER send transaction to network. create1outof2ZKPYesVote(uint w, uint r1, uint d1, uint x)
+* Function should ONLY be called locally.
+NEVER send transaction to network.
+ * create1outof2ZKPYesVote(uint w, uint r1, uint d1, uint x)

-// Function should ONLY be called locally.
-NEVER send transaction to network. create1outof2ZKPNoVote(uint w, uint r2, uint d2, uint x)
+* Function should ONLY be called locally.
+NEVER send transaction to network.
+ * create1outof2ZKPNoVote(uint w, uint r2, uint d2, uint x)

-// Send transaction to the network to allow Ethereum to verify. verify1outof2ZKP(uint[4] params, uint[2] y, uint[2] a1, uint[2] b1, uint[2] a2, uint[2] b2)
+* Send transaction to the network to allow Ethereum to verify.
+ * verify1outof2ZKP(uint[4] params, uint[2] y, uint[2] a1, uint[2] b1, uint[2] a2, uint[2] b2)

 ### Election Functions:

-SETUP Phase
+SETUP

-// White list a set of addresses.
-Only Election Authority can call. setEligible(address[] addr)
+* White list a set of addresses.
+Only Election Authority can call.
+ * setEligible(address[] addr)

-// Set question and period of time for voters to sign up.
+* Set question and period of time for voters to sign up.
 Transition from SETUP to SIGNUP Phase.
-Only Election Authority can call. beginSignUp(uint time, string _question)
+Only Election Authority can call.
+ * beginSignUp(uint time, string _question)

-SIGNUP Phase
+SIGNUP

-// Voters register their voting key.
-All eligible voters can call. register(uint[2] xG, uint[3] vG, uint r)
+* Voters register their voting key.
+All eligible voters can call.
+ * register(uint[2] xG, uint[3] vG, uint r)

-// Transition from SETUP to COMPUTE Phase. finishRegistrationPhase()
+* Transition from SETUP to COMPUTE Phase.
+ * finishRegistrationPhase()

-COMPUTE Phase
+COMPUTE

-// Compute each voter's 'special voting key'.
-Only Election Authority can call. computeReconstructedPublicKeys()
+* Compute each voter's 'special voting key'.
+Only Election Authority can call.
+ * computeReconstructedPublicKeys()

-VOTE Phase
+VOTE

-// Voters submit their vote.
-All registered votes can call. submitVote(uint[4] params, uint[2] y, uint[2] a1, uint[2] b1, uint[2] a2, uint[2] b2)
+* Voters submit their vote.
+All registered votes can call.
+ * submitVote(uint[4] params, uint[2] y, uint[2] a1, uint[2] b1, uint[2] a2, uint[2] b2)

-// Compute the final tally.
+* Compute the final tally.
 Anyone can call.
-Transition from VOTE Phase to FINISH Phase. computeTally()
+Transition from VOTE Phase to FINISH Phase.
+ * computeTally()

 ANY Phase.

-// Reset the entire election.
+* Reset the entire election.
 Only Election Authority can call.
-Reset()
+ *Reset()

 What is next?
 =============